jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 To assemble a scale on a CAGED form, put the first note of the scale on the lowest root of one of the CAGED chord shapes, and assemble the scale across the strings without moving the hand out of position.

+Remember: don't try to memorize chord shapes.
+Focus on the intervals between the notes instead.
+The fingers will learn the shapes on their own, automatically linked to the sounds and feelings of the intervals.

 See {% include chapter-link.html slug="caged" %} for more on CAGED chord shapes.